Uncle Fedya, His Dog, and His Cat: Plot

 People from Prostokvashino begin to like Uncle Fyodor, because he is hard-working and friendly with animals.
 The villagers bring him stray and sick animals, including a small gloomy jackdaw named Jack Grabbit, that they adopt.
 After Fedya discovers from Pechkin the Postmaster that his parents are concerned about him, he decides to send them a letter.
 He starts by writing that his life in Prostokvashino is great, but then abandons his task to play with some children, leaving Matroskin and Sharik to continue the letter.
 They add pieces of their own information, such as "my paws ache sometimes", but "I have so much warm milk" that "I don't even want to look at mice.
 I simply catch them for amusement", and "I started moulting the other day".
 After receiving this letter, Fyodor's parents begin panicking.
 They find a mention of Prostokvashino on the postmark and send letters to every Prostokvashino village that they could find on a map.
 They get a reply from Pechkin.

 Meanwhile, Sharik purchases a gun and goes to the forest to hunt.
 He almost drowns in the process, but is saved by an annoyed beaver.
 Sharik is very ashamed at being saved by the very animals that he planned to hunt, so he decided to do fishing instead.
 However, Sharik becomes depressed because he couldn't satisfy his hunting instinct by shooting from the gun.
 Fedya eventually presents him with a camera gun for wildlife photography.
 Matroskin's cow, Murka (popular female cat's name. lit. purring cat) gives birth to a black calf Gavryusha.

 Summer is over, and everyone goes about their own business.
 Sharik spends all his time in the forest enjoying photography, Matroskin trains Gavryusha in obedience, teaches him to play fetch with sticks and guard the house like a watch dog.
 Uncle Fyodor catches a serious cold, and Matroskin and Sharik could not help him in any way.
 Suddenly Fedya's parents arrive and his mother takes care of the boy with Matroskin's assistance, while his father and Sharik take the tractor "Mitya" and drive to the city to buy antibiotics.
-Unfortunately, Fyodor is still very ill and must return to the city.
+Fyodor however is still very ill and must return to the city.
 Fyodor's mother is impressed with Matroskin's skills and intelligence and invites him and Sharik back to their apartment, but the pair is unwilling to part with Murka and Gavryusha.
 Matroskin suggests that Fyodor should come visit them on school holidays and at weekends.